ShowBaba/microservice-sample-go/README.md

 3. SMS

 ## DATA_RETRIEVER
-1. Handles the query of all data
+1. Handles the query of all data with GraphQL

+## BLOG
+1. CRUD ops on blog posts
+2. CRUD ops on blog comments
+3. Clap blog post

 # NOTE
 To run docker-compose, update the base urls of the services in the [conf.yml](https://github.com/ShowBaba/microservice-sample-go/blob/main/gateway-service/conf.yaml) file e.g http://localhost -> http://auth-service